GatzeTech/nRFSnippets/NVMC-non_volatile/readme.md

 Simple library (simple_nv.c and simple_nv.h) to save some non volatile variables on a nRF chip.
 It uses the last page in flash.
 One page is 0x1000 in size.
-If you need more, you can set the define #define NUMBER_OF_PAGES 1 to a higher value.

 To use this library: